-- a) Each student must interview, either individually or by attending a group presentation, a minimum of six faculty members.
+- a) Each student must either speak with or attend the presentation of a minimum of six faculty members.
 These six faculty members must include all assistant professors in at least one specialty area (analytical, chemical biology, inorganic, materials, organic, or physical chemistry).
-The Department of Chemistry provides a form to be initialed by the faculty with whom the student meets. - b) A list of faculty with their area interests will be provided to all students.
+The Department of Chemistry provides a form to record these interactions, but obtaining physical or electronic faculty initials or signatures on this form is not required or expected. - b) A list of faculty with their area interests will be provided to all students.
 Students may interview any faculty members in the department, regardless of area.
 Students in interdepartmental curricula may substitute faculty members from other departments. - c) Faculty will arrange and widely publicize formal research presentations or alternatively arrange to meet with interested students individually.
 Times and places of faculty presentations will be posted on the departmental website. - d) The student should plan to have more in-depth discussions and ask questions of those faculty members in whom a student has significant interest.
 It is also appropriate to have discussions with as many graduate students as possible in the research groups of those faculty members in which the student is interested. - e) Although students are encouraged to begin interviewing faculty members early, no student will be allowed to join a research group before the departmental group-joining date, which is set by the department head.
 This date is typically Monday of the tenth week of instruction, which is usually but not always the last Monday in October.